Important nutrients over for over 50s: What you should be eating

 There are some nutrients that happen to be particularly beneficial for one sex or the other.
 For example, calcium is essential for older women as the menopause and aging can have an effect on bone density.
 Vitamin D can also help keep bones strong and healthy and you’ll find it in fatty fish or specially fortified cereals and juices.
 For more tips on eating well for your age if you’re a women, check out WebMD’s guide to over 50s health.

 Older men may want to start thinking about their prostate and bowel health more seriously than they have before.
 To help improve digestion, high fibre foods such as wholegrain bread and cereals or fruit and vegetables can be an excellent addition to your diet.
-Have a look at the Eat Right advice for older men for some more advice for tailoring your diet.

 Latest posts by Silversurfers Editor (see all)